About

 Project Objectives

 The overall objective of the HORIS project is to empower homeowners to make informed decisions when renovating.
-To achieve this aim, a digital One-Stop Shop will be developed to simplify the process and guide homeowners to pick the best available services, based on their individual situation.
+To achieve this aim, a digital One-Stop Shop was developed to simplify the process and guide homeowners to pick the best available services, based on their individual situation.

-- Improve energy efficiency in residential buildings and reduce energy poverty by setting up an OSS for Integrated Home Renovation Services, run by consumer organisations.
+- Improves energy efficiency in residential buildings and reduce energy poverty by setting up an OSS for Integrated Home Renovation Services, run by consumer organisations.

-- Develop a digital OSS that delivers a high-quality user experience and simplifies the home renovation process.
+- Developed a digital OSS that delivers a high-quality user experience and simplifies the home renovation process.

-- Encourage international collaboration and innovation by creating a network of home renovation practitioners to help consumers rebuild their homes energy efficiently.
+- Encourages international collaboration and innovation by creating a network of home renovation practitioners to help consumers rebuild their homes energy efficiently.

-- Provide training to professionals in the implementation of home renovation measures and raise industry standards by highlighting the best practitioners.
+- Provides training to professionals in the implementation of home renovation measures and raise industry standards by highlighting the best practitioners.

-- Establish a sustainable business model that offers renovation service providers incentives to use the OSS to promote their services.
+- Establishes a sustainable business model that offers renovation service providers incentives to use the OSS to promote their services.

-- Build trust towards the OSS by promoting clear accountability, quality assurance and dedicated consumer protection policies.
+- Builds trust towards the OSS by promoting clear accountability, quality assurance and dedicated consumer protection policies.

 What will homeowners gain from using the platforms?

-HORIS will connect consumers to network actors, such as construction companies, architects, engineers and financial consultants.
+HORIS connects consumers to network actors, such as construction companies, architects, engineers and financial consultants.
+HORIS provides:

 - Independent and trustworthy information about “what” are the best technical solutions, financing schemes, and legal procedures to mainstream energy renovation for residential homeowners.